joekarl/go-libapns/README.md

 **Note** This example doesn't take into account essential error handling or socket creation details.
 See below for error handling details

 ##Error Handling
 As per Apple's guidelines, when a connection is closed due to error, the id of the message which caused the error will be transmitted back over the connection.
 In this case, multiple push notifications may have followed the bad message.
 These push notifications will be supplied on a channel **as well as any other unsent messages** and will be then available to re-process.
+Also when writing to the send channel, you should wrap the send with a select and case both the send and connection close channels.
+This will allow you to correctly handle the async nature of Apple's error handling scheme.

 ```go
 package main